awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-resize.md

 1. To restart the stopped instance, select the instance, choose **Actions**, select **Instance State**, and then choose **Start**\.

 1. In the confirmation dialog box, choose **Yes, Start**\.
 It can take a few minutes for the instance to enter the `running` state\.

+1. \(Troubleshooting\) If your instance won't boot, it is possible that one of the requirements for the new instance type was not met\.
+For more information, see [Why is my Linux instance not booting after I changed its type?](https://aws.amazon.com/premiumsupport/knowledge-center/boot-error-linux-m5-c5/)

 1. \[EC2\-Classic\] When the instance state is `running`, the **Public DNS \(IPv4\)**, **Private DNS**, and **Private IPs** fields in the details pane contain the new values that we assigned to the instance\.
 If your instance had an associated Elastic IP address, you must reassociate it as follows: